dotri-osu/dotri-osu/README.md

 - 👀 I’m interested in front-end development
 - 🌱 I’m currently learning web development at Oregon State.
 - 💞️ I’m looking to collaborate on web development projects.
-- 📫 How to reach me at dotri@oregonstate.edu.
+- 📫 How to reach me: You can email me at dotri@oregonstate.edu.
 You can also learn more about me on my personal website http://www.trido.dev

 <!---
 dotri-osu/dotri-osu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.